mittelmark/tmdoc/README.md

-Since    version   0.9.0   as   well   creation   of   diagrams    using   the [kroki.io](https://kroki.io) webservice is as well possible here an example on how to process Tmd documents to html using tmdoc and mkdoc.
+Since    version   0.9.0   as   well   creation   of   diagrams    using   the [kroki.io](https://kroki.io) webservice is as well possible here an example on how to process Tmd documents to html using tmdoc and mndoc.

 ```
 '```{.kroki dia=graphviz imagepath=kroki ext=png}
 digraph g {
   node[height=1.2,width=1.5,style=filled,shape=box,fillcolor=beige]
   TMD -> MD[label="tmdoc"]
-  MD -> HTML[label="mkdoc"]
+  MD -> HTML[label="mndoc"]
 }
 '```
 ```